InsaneSoftware/PythonBotFramework/README.md

 - **Windows 10/11**
 - **Python 3.9–3.12** installed and on PATH (check with: `python --version`)
-- A standard user is OK, but some global hotkeys may need **Run as Administrator**.
+- A standard user is OK, but some global hotkeys may need **Run as Administrator**

 Run `install_requirements.bat` (included) to install everything you need.